 Other contaminants found in New England well water include Radon and Arsenic.
 A water softener will not remove these health threat contaminants.
 Radon in water is safely removed with an aeration system that agitates the incoming well water, releasing the gas from the water in a sealed chamber.
 This gas is then safely vented to the outside ambient air.

 Arsenic in water can be removed at the point of entry into the home by installing whole house water filtration tanks filled with arsenic specific resin that captures the arsenic before it can get into the home’s water supply.
 Point of use systems for drinking water can use reverse osmosis technology to effectively remove arsenic as well.
 Speak to a water treatment professional to decide which system is right for you.

-H2O Care is an established full service water filtration and testing organization, originally formed in 1989, based in Middleton, MA at 259 South Main St. (Rte.
-114) with an additional office in Hudson, MA.
-See our written and published articles on common regional water problems in Water Technology Magazine by going to our website, http://h2ocare.wpengine.com and going to the publications photo on the home page or the tab at the top of the home page.
-Contact us at [email protected] or call us at 800-539-1100.
+H2O Care is an established full service water filtration and testing organization, originally formed in 1989, based in Middleton, MA (Off Rte.
+114) with an additional office in Stow, MA.
+See our published articles in Water Technology Magazines at http://h2ocare.com/pub.
+Contact us at firstname.lastname@example.org or 800-539-1100.